-Prepares students to work with a health care team providing entry-level radiography students with the principles related to Computed Tomography (CT) imaging.
-Required: Admission into the Diagnostic Imaging Program.
+Prepares students to work with a health care team providing entry-level radiography students with the principles related to Compted Tomography (CT) imaging, Prerequisite: Admission into the Diagnostic Imaging Program.

-RT 5.786 Radiographic Pathology
+RT 5.786 RADIOGRAPHIC PATHOLOGY

 Content is designed to introduce concepts related to disease and etiological considerations with emphasis on radiographic appearance of disease and impact on exposure factor selection.
-Required: Admission into the Diagnostic Imaging Program.
+Prerequisite: Admission into the Diagnostic Imaging Program.

-RT 5.796 Pharmacology for Imaging
+RT 5.796 PHARMACOLOGY FOR IMAGING

 Content is designed to provide the basic concepts of pharmacology.
 Concepts of pharmacology including modes of action, uses, modes of excretion effects, side effects, and patient care required for specific pharmacologic agents.
-Required: Admission into the Diagnostic Imaging Program.
+Contrast agents utilized in imaging procedures will be discussed.

-RT 5.798 Diagnostic Imaging Comprehensive Review I
+RT 5.798 DI COMPREHENSIVE REVIEW I

 Prepares students to take the National ARRT examination.
 Allows a student to practice taking the exam using simulation tests.
 Introduces test-taking methods and skills, study skills, and memorization techniques.
 Reviews all pertinent program and course materials and education.
-Prepares students for graduation and the workforce.
-Required: Admission into the Diagnostic Imaging Program.
+Prerequisite: Admission into the Diagnostic Imaging Program.

-RT 5.799 Diagnostic Imaging Comprehensive Review II
+RT 5.799 DI COMPREHENSIVE REVIEW II

 Prepares students to take the National ARRT examination.
 Allows a student to practice taking the exam using simulation tests.
 Introduces test-taking methods and skills, study skills, and memorization techniques.
 Reviews all pertinent program and course materials and education.
-Students learn to effectively communicate employability skills to a prospective employer upon completion of the national examination.
-Required: Admission into the Diagnostic Imaging Program.
+Prerequisite: Admission into the Diagnostic Imaging Program.